jesrockr/stm32_f9p_gnss_base_logger/README.md

 - Confirm logged `.UBX` files open correctly in u-center before relying on field data.
 - Long-duration testing is strongly recommended before survey use.

+## KEY NOTE

+This base currently assumes that you will be surveying-in coordinates each setup.
+If you wish to set up on known coordinates, that can be done by changing TMODE3 to 'Fixed Position' in Ucenter.
+IF YOU DO THIS, MAKE SURE YOU SET ANTENNA OFFSET/HEIGHT IN UCENTER TMODE3 AS WELL AS THE KNOWN COORDINATES OF YOUR CONTROL POINT.